 - You want to be able to dim your lights from the wall switch

 Which will it be?

-Wrapping UpAs you can see, using wall switches for home light automation is more robust because it allows you to control many lights and even fans and other loads.
+Wrapping UpAs you can see, using wall switches for home light automation such as smart lights is more robust because it allows you to control many lights and even fans and other loads.
 But, the component pricing can really add up when you want to automate a lot.
 Hopefully, you've seen enough to make the right decision for your situation!
 And, it's OK if the answer is "BOTH."
 Be sure to jump over to our home automation device comparison page to reviews costs and features and decide which switches and lights to get.